 - Do nothing now Only set the TTL or stale TTL. - Deliver Deliver the object to the client.
-Usually returned from [vcl_fetch]. - Pass Pass the request and subsequent response to and from the origin server without caching the object.
-Usually returned from vcl recv. - Restart Restart the request processing for the object.
+Usually returned from vcl\fetch. - Pass Pass the request and subsequent response to and from the origin server without caching the object.
+Usually returned from [vcl\recv]. - Restart Restart the request processing for the object.
 You can restart the processing of the whole transaction.
-Changes to the request processing of the whole transaction.
-Changes to the request processing of the whole transaction.
+Changes to the reg object are retained.

-§ Enabling cross-origin resource sharing (CORS) (/guides/performance-tuning/enabling-cross-origin-resource-sharing)
+§ Enabling cross-origin resource sharing (CORS) (/guides/performance-tuning/enabling-cross-origin-resourcesharing)